 remove_processor 5 Remove a processor

-query_world 5 Read state from a world
+query_world 5 Read world state

-add_component 8 Add a component to an entity
+add_component 8 Extend an entity archetype

 spawn 10 Create a new entity